 Our specialty pharmaceutical business is conducted through Dey, which competes primarily in the respiratory, severe allergy and psychiatry markets.
 Dey's portfolio consists of primarily branded specialty injectable, nebulized and transdermal products for life-threatening conditions.
-Since our acquisition of Dey, a significant portion of Dey's revenues have been derived through the sale of the EpiPen® Auto-Injector.
+A significant portion of Dey's revenues are derived through the sale of the EpiPen[®] Auto-Injector.
+In February 2012, the Company announced that it plans to change the name of Dey to Mylan Specialty.

-The EpiPen Auto-Injector, which is used in the treatment of severe allergies, is an epinephrine auto-injector which has been sold in the U.S. since 1980 and internationally since the mid-1980's.
-Dey has world-wide rights to the epinephrine auto-injector, supplied to Dey by Meridian Medical Technologies, and a worldwide license to the EpiPen trademark from Mylan.
-The EpiPen Auto-Injector is the number one prescribed auto-injector with over 90% market share in the U.S. and worldwide.
+The EpiPen Auto-Injector, which is used in the treatment of severe allergic reactions, is an epinephrine auto-injector that has been sold in the U.S. and internationally since the mid-1980s.
+Dey has worldwide rights to the epinephrine auto-injector, which is supplied to Dey by a wholly owned subsidiary of Pfizer.
+Anaphylaxis is a severe allergic reaction that is rapid in onset and may cause death, either through swelling that shuts off airways or through significant drop in blood pressure.
+In December 2010, the National Institute of Allergy and Infectious Diseases, a division of the National Institutes of Health, introduced the "Guidelines for the Diagnosis and Management of Food Allergy in the United States."
+These guidelines state that epinephrine is the first line treatment for anaphylaxis.
+The EpiPen Auto-Injector is the number one prescribed epinephrine auto-injector with more than 95% market share in the U.S. and more than 90% market share worldwide in the defined auto-injector market during 2011.
 The strength of the EpiPen brand name, quality and ease of use of the product and the promotional strength of the Dey U.S. sales force have enabled us to maintain our market share.

-Perforomist® Inhalation Solution, Dey's formoterol fumarate inhalation solution, was launched in October of 2007.
-Perforomist Solution is a long-acting beta2-adrenergic agonist indicated for long-term, twice-daily administration in the maintenance treatment of bronchoconstriction in chronic obstructive pulmonary disorder ("COPD") patients, including those with chronic bronchitis and emphysema.
-Dey has been issued several U.S. and international patents protecting Perforomist Solution.
+Perforomist[®] Inhalation Solution, Dey's formoterol fumarate inhalation solution, was launched in October 2007.
+Perforomist Inhalation Solution is a long-acting beta2-adrenergic agonist indicated for long-term, twice-daily administration in the maintenance treatment of bronchoconstriction in chronic obstructive pulmonary disorder ("COPD") patients, including those with chronic bronchitis and emphysema.
+Dey has been issued several U.S. and international patents protecting Perforomist Inhalation Solution.

-We believe we can continue to drive the long-term growth of our Specialty Segment by successfully managing our existing product portfolio, growing our newly launched products and bringing to market other product opportunities.
+We believe that we can continue to drive the long-term growth of our Specialty Segment by successfully managing our existing product portfolio and bringing to market other product opportunities.